Rising from the Slump

-I'm Kriz, a registered hospital pharmacist with varying duty time shifts, who loves to read and craft bookish-related stuff in between.
+I'm Kriz, a hospital pharmacist with varying duty time shifts, who loves to read and draft reviews and bookish-related articles from time to time.

 It feels surreal that I've successfully established this blog to express my love for books and anything that comes with it.
 Never had I imagined that sharing my thoughts to strangers in the wide web would be possible, as I do not like being pried on.
 The decision to start blogging and reviewing books came as a surprise to me as they were never in my list of hobbies --- that was until the pandemic happened.

-I always thought that working as an adult left no room for side activities such as this; but the strict imposition of staying at home, which resulted to the reformation of my duty schedule, helped discover this "artistic" side of mine, as a way to cope from the bleakness and anxiety incited by the worldwide lockdown.
+I always thought that working as an adult left no room for side activities such as this; but staying and spending more time at home helped discover this "artistic" side of mine, as a way to cope from the bleakness and anxiety incited by the worldwide lockdown.

 Stepping back into the world of reading felt like treading on new yet familiar ground.
 Looking back, the demands that I had to meet in pharmacy school impeded my reading habits --- a hobby that I used to have so much time for back then.
 Picking up a random book would mean giving up time for studying and I couldn't risk that, most especially when professional subjects were involved.
-Not that I didn't have time to read any book at all, but it was rare for me to have consistent read-a-thons at a fast pace --- a skill I once possessed.
+Not that I didn't have time to read any book at all, but it was rare for me to have consistent read-a-thons at a fast pace.
 Add to that, board exams, work, and adulting continued to delay any chance of collecting and reading more books.

 It was frustrating to accept that I wasn't the passionate bookworm that I once was, hence I vented out that frustration into a different medium of art.
 Going through the longest reading slump made me turn to streaming films and tv shows --- a hobby that I still love and am passionate about.
-With my newly found love, I neglected my bookshelf, left my books to collect dust as I shut close the multiple worlds stored in the literary pieces they held.
+With my newly found love, I neglected my bookshelf and left my books to collect dust, shutting close the multiple worlds stored in the literary pieces they held.

 The slump went on for almost 2 years until the pandemic happened.
 Ironic, that just when it felt like the world was on the edge of an apocalypse, a spark of interest for picking up a book was at bay.
-I tried to ignore that nagging itch to buy and read one, but adjusting and working on a skeletal schedule of 10 to 14 hours at a government hospital, and spending more days at home while taking care of an ailing mother, were mentally and physically draining that I needed a stress-reliever other than just bingeing films and shows.
+I tried to ignore that nagging itch to buy and read one, but adjusting and working on a skeletal schedule of 10 to 14 hours, and spending more days at home while taking care of an ailing mother, were mentally and physically draining that I needed a stress-reliever other than just bingeing films and shows.